Conditional Gradient Methods with Standard LMO for Stochastic Simple Bilevel Optimization

 \section{Introduction}

-We consider \emph{stochastic convex bilevel optimization problems}, where the goal is to minimize an outer stochastic convex objective function subject to the solution set of an inner stochastic convex optimization problem.
+We consider \emph{stochastic simple bilevel optimization problems}, where the goal is to minimize an outer stochastic objective function subject to the solution set of an inner stochastic convex optimization problem.
 Formally, the problem is defined as

-Here \( X \subset \bbR^d \) is a convex and compact set, and both \( F \) and \( G \) are smooth and convex, making the optimization problem~\eqref{eq:stochastic-bilevel} convex.
+Here \( X \subset \bbR^d \) is a compact convex set, and both \( F \) and \( G \) are smooth with \( G\) is additionally convex, making the optimization problem~\eqref{eq:stochastic-bilevel} a possibly nonconvex problem with convex domain.
 This framework has broad applicability, including hyper-parameter optimization~\citep{franceschi2017forward, franceschi2018bilevel, pedregosa2016hyperparameter}, meta-learning~\citep{franceschi2018bilevel, raghu2020rapid}, reinforcement learning~\citep{konda1999actor} and game theory~\citep{stackelberg1952theory}.
 In particular, problem~\eqref{eq:stochastic-bilevel} arises in learning applications where $G$ is the prediction error of a model $x$ on data, and $F$ is an auxiliary objective (e.g., regularization, or a validation data set).
-The dependence on data is through the expectation operators and the variables $\theta,\xi$.
+The dependence on data is through the expectation operators and the random variables $\theta,\xi$.
 The bilevel formulation provides a \emph{tuning-free} alternative to the usual regularization approach where we optimize $\sigma F(x) + G(x)$ for a carefully tuned parameter $\sigma$.